gemmadlou/maildom/readme.md

 * NPM
 * AWS Account (with IAM access)

-  You will IAM credentials configured with AWS.
+  You will need IAM credentials configured with AWS.
 You can use serverless to set these up:

   ```shell
   serverless config credentials --provider aws --key XXXXXXX --secret XXXXXXX